input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

 * Deterministic CBOR encoding is required for all payloads and manifests.
   CIDs MUST be CIDv1; CID arrays must contain their binary representations.
+* PoC CID restriction: Document CIDs MUST be CIDv1 with multihash sha2-256 (32-byte digest).
+  Other multihash functions are not accepted in this version.
 * SMT hashing MUST be BLAKE3-256 exactly as specified; mixing hash functions will produce incompatible roots and proofs.

 ## Extensibility